Skip to main content.

 Katherine Boivin, associate professor of art history and visual culture; director, art history and visual culture; coordinator, medieval studies

-Perspectives in World Art introduces the diversity of the visual arts worldwide over the course of two semesters.
-Students may take either semester or both.
-The first semester examines painting, sculpture, architecture, and other artifacts from the Paleolithic period through 1500 C.E.
-Works from Europe, Asia, and Africa are studied chronologically to create an integrated historical context.
-Readings from various critical perspectives present different methodological approaches.
+Perspectives in World Art introduces the diversity of the visual arts worldwide over the course of two semesters: painting, sculpture, architecture, and other artifacts from the Paleolithic period through 1500 CE, followed by works from Europe, Asia, and Africa studied chronologically for historical context.

 Biology 122, Beautiful Birds